Pyomo/mpi-sppy/doc/src/admmWrapper.rst

 In the example the ``inter_region_dict_creator`` creates the inter-region information.

-.. autofunction:: distr.inter_region_dict_creator
+.. autofunction:: examples.distr.distr.inter_region_dict_creator

 The ``region_dict_creator`` creates the information specific to a region regardless of the other regions.

-.. autofunction:: distr.region_dict_creator
+.. autofunction:: examples.distr.distr.region_dict_creator

 Adapting the data to create the model
 +++++++++++++++++++++++++++++++++++++